learn-co-curriculum/dsc-tuning-neural-networks-with-normalization/README.md

 ## Normalized Inputs: Speed Up Training

 One way to speed up training of your neural networks is to normalize the input.
-In fact, even if training time were not a concern, normalization to a consistent scale across features (typically 0 to 1) should be used to ensure that the process converges to a stable solution.
+In fact, even if training time were not a concern, normalization to a consistent scale (typically 0 to 1) across features should be used to ensure that the process converges to a stable solution.
 Similar to some of our previous work in training models, one general process for standardizing our data is:
-1.  subtracting the mean
+1. Subtracting the mean
-2. normalize by dividing by the standard deviation
+2. Normalize by dividing by the standard deviation

 ## Vanishing or Exploding Gradients

 Not only will normalizing your inputs speed up training, it can also mitigate other risks inherent in training neural networks.
 For example, in a neural network, having input of various ranges can lead to difficult numerical problems when the algorithm goes to compute gradients during forward and back propogation.
 This can lead to untenable solutions and will prevent the algorithm from converging to a solution.
 In short, make sure you normalize your data!
 Here's a little more mathematical background:

-To demonstrate, let's imagine a very deep neural network.
-Let's assume $g(z)=z$ (so no transformation, just a linear activation function), and biases equal to 0.
+To demonstrate, imagine a very deep neural network.
+Assume $g(z)=z$ (so no transformation, just a linear activation function), and biases equal to 0.

 $\hat y = w^{[L]}w^{[L-1]}w^{[L-2]}... w^{[3]}w^{[2]}w^{[1]}x$